-For SMB members, progression through the pay grade will be based on evidenced performance, and at least six months in post. pay progression is performance based, with scope to increase the salary after completion of the annual SMB remuneration and performance review process.
+For SMB members, progression through the pay grade will be based on evidenced performance, and at least six months in post.
 Any increase or additions to remuneration will require approval of the appropriate committee of the Authority.

 10. Other allowances and payments